-This role is filled by site staff.
+This role is filled by the first person onsite at the time of the pollution incident.
 Duties include:

 - being prepared to take on the role and responsibilities of a First Responder; - knowing the fire response procedure; - wearing the correct Personal Protective Equipment; - maintaining competency by participating in First Responder training and exercises; - being familiar with the site layout, including exits, paths of travel and the location of any site hazards; - acting under the direction of the Chief Warden and emergency services; - being ready to take control of a designated incident scene (eg fire suppression); - prevent unauthorised access to nominated areas; - control access to nominated areas; - providing assistance and safeguard anyone in danger; - being able to operate the methods of communication used at the site; - referring all media comment to the Balranald Project Manager; and - participating in post-incident debriefs.